bcgov/nr-fds-pyetl/data_prep/README.md

 If this does not resolve the issue a script has been created that compares the data in postgres with the data in oracle to identify the problem record.

+# Run the Script to identify offending records

+The following describes all the setup required to run the script...

 ## Script Setup - Env Vars
 This script requires the following env vars be populated:

 ### Postgres vars
+These are the env vars used to connect to the openshift postgres database.

 * POSTGRES_USER_TEST
 * POSTGRES_PASSWORD_TEST